jadecobra/python_tdd_exercises/source/AttributeError.rst

      ...
      module.Class.attribute_99

-  the terminal updates to show
+  the terminal shows

   .. code-block:: python

    E    AttributeError: type object 'Class' has no attribute 'attribute_1'

-  update ``module.py`` with the solutions until all tests pass
+  change ``module.py`` with the solutions until all tests pass

 *WELL DONE!* You now know You now know